gosukiwi/cooldown-cli/README.md

 <script...></script>
 ```

+The new version will live in `./out/my-original-file.md` by default.
+Run
+`--help` for  more info on the CLI.

 ## Customizing the `cooldown.js` file
 At it's core, the `cooldown.js` file is just a regular JavaScript file which